AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 There are however many inconsistencies that have been observed in the data.
 For example, when testing the influent fluoride concentration, before the addition of PACl, the fluoride readings with the probe do not always match what the calculated fluoride system concentration should be.

 **Ian's Comments:**
-* Can you plot this data and all data you present in the report?
+* Can you plot this data and all data you present in the report? - Plotted below in Adsorption Model section
 * For the experiments where you feel you have some data, can you do some analysis?
 For example, why is the influent concentration decreasing over time?
-Shouldn't that be constant?
+Shouldn't that be constant? - addressed in section below

 The complete data for each experiment can be found [here](https://docs.google.com/spreadsheets/d/1Qdzn8rtu0ubeyHFeoxpHNJPTBkcbFvO21DLpOUB-Flc/edit?usp=sharing).

 ### Adsorption Model
 The results of the experiments were plotted to generate an adsorption model.

 The amount of fluoride adsorbed by the PACl was calculated by the following equation:

 $$ W  = \frac{inital fluoride - final fluoride}{mass of PACl} $$

-Figure: (put adsorption model after finishing all experiments, upload excel file)

 Table 5: Data taken on 7/25/2018.
 The amount of fluoride adsorbed (W) was plotted against the effluent fluoride.